Special Tiara takes Queen Mother as Douvan’s crown slips

 “Ruby said he wasn’t moving well behind,” he shrugged.
 “I’m well used to dealing with the frustration of racing, if not quite at this level, and with this type of horse.
 But that’s just the way it is.”

-The way it is with Fehily right now is that his only regret must be not having a Gold Cup ride on Friday as has the the hot Stayers’ Hurdle favourite Unowhatimeanharry to look forward to in Thursday’s feature.
+The way it is with Fehily right now is that his luck is in.
+He has the hot Stayers’ Hurdle favourite Unowhatimeanharry to look forward to in Thursday’s feature and could come in for a Gold Cup ride for JP McManus on Friday after it was confirmed on Wednesday night that Mark Walsh fractured a fibula in a first race fall from Consul De Thaix – the horse sustaining fatal injuries in the fall.